AllenSWDB/allenswdb.github.io/databook/physiology/ephys/np-ultra/npultra-psychedelics-accessing-data.md

 Analysis table properties include both extracted unit spike-time and waveform infomation (amplitude, duration, number or bursts, etc.) but also the timing of spikes during stimulus epochs (e.g. 'Spontaneous_0_spikes' are spikes that occurred during the first spontaneous activity epoch).

-The analysis table and unit table data can be aligned by the unique 'ks_units_id' column in both tables.
+The analysis table and unit table data can be aligned by the unique `ks_units_id` column in both tables.
 For example, to get the spike times of an optotagged unit in the units table:

 ```{code-cell} ipython3
 opto_unit = analysis_table[analysis_table['optotagged']==1].iloc[0]